ZacharyGeurts/AMOURANTHRTX/README.md

 AMOURANTH RTX © 2025 by Zachary Geurts gzac5314@gmail.com is licensed under [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0)
 [AMOURANTH RTX Video](https://x.com/i/status/1980885384893722784)

+This is a good lunch break program other than the license restricting commercial work.
+Have a look.
+I promise to get libraries in the future.

 **NURBS**
 Results are used with Non-uniform rational basis splines, a mathematical model that is representing curves and surfaces.
 Layman's summation: GodWave increases.